Rob-Scrutton/Rob-Scrutton.github.io/_pages/about.md

 Hi!
 I'm a 2nd year Chemistry PhD student and my research covers the following topics:

-1. Understanding phase separation using microfluidics and physical chemistry techniques (check out our preprint down below where characterise the internal pH of condensates using these techniques!)
+1. Understanding phase separation using microfluidics and physical chemistry techniques (check out our preprint down below where we characterise the internal pH of condensates using these techniques!)

 2. Sequence-based machine learning to build predictive models for in vivo protein phase separation